production-minds/dessert/README.md

 });
 ```

-When a user-defined assertion is invoked as `dessert.methodName()`, the validator is evaluated and its result passed to `dessert.assert()`.
+When a user-defined assertion is invoked as `dessert.methodName()`, the validator is first evaluated, then its result and all arguments are passed to `dessert.assert()`.

 Validator composition
 ---------------------